Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-00/tutorial-00-setup.md

 3. You already have a Magento instance and the corresponding connection details.
 4. You already have [OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli) downloaded and installed.
 5. You already have an AEM instance setup and running.
+6. You already have NodeJS and NPM installed.

 ## Tasks
 1. Setup wskprops file